 OUR ACTIVITIES AND PROGRAMMES

-Crime and violence on TV, telephone freebies to over 3 lakhs employees, required change-over to two time zones, and deficiencies found in the implementation of Voluntary Disclosure of Income Scheme (VDIS) of GOI.
-The National Commission established under the Consumer Protection Act has, on our submission, issued certain important decisions on matters such as use of iodized salt, stoppage of malfunctioning in relation to intravenous fluids, operation of buses on Delhi roads and strikes by banks and Air India.
-Important decisions in general interest of consumers secured from the Supreme Court include establishment of Consumer Forums in all districts of the country and price printing also on all imported packages.
+The National Consumer Disputes Redressal Commission established under the Consumer Protection Act has, on our submission, given important decisions on matters such as use of iodized salt, substandard intravenous fluids, operation of buses on Delhi roads and strikes by commercial banks and Air India.
+Significant decisions secured from the Supreme Court in the interest of consumers include establishment of Consumer Forums in all districts of the country and printing of prices on imported packaged goods.